-Join us for the second annual Music City Dance Festival for intermediate and advanced youth dancers.
+Join us for the third annual Music City Dance Festival for intermediate and advanced youth dancers.

 Intermediate Level ages 10 & up/ Advanced Level ages 14 & up.

 Youth Classes: Youth Classes for children 7-10 years are available once a day.
 These are drop in classes that must be pre registered due to limited space.
 To reserve your spot in a youth class email: MusicCityDanceFestival@gmail.com